 “Did Dutch ever give you jewelry?”

 Sandy furrowed her brows.
 “No, why?
 I mean, he probably would have but I was so uncomfortable with the affair and all.
-I told him we had to keep our relationship a secret until it was over.
+I told him we had to keep our relationship a secret until his marriage was over.
 We never ate out, in public.
 I was too scared a friend or one of his employees would see us.
 We drove all the way to Price when we went out and he never gave me gifts.”

 “Okay,” Paige wondered if that was how Felicity had found Sandy.
 Was the locket intended as a gift to his girlfriend?
 Maybe a symbol that things were moving along and they would be together soon?
 “Did Dutch ever talk to you about the business?
 Billy said Dutch was making some changes, things that would protect the company because things with Felicity were rocky.”